 In short, a fish will cook incredibly well in an air fryer oven.
 When you perfect your timings for the specific fish you are using, it will be the most flaky and moist fish you will have ever eaten!
 If you want a crispier skin, you should cook for slightly longer and spray some sort of oil on the fish first.
 Also, if cooking skinless fillets of fish, you should either spray oil or marinate the fish before cooking it in an air fryer.
 Otherwise, your fish will be too dry!

 This is the basic overview of cooking fish in an air fryer.
 Let’s now dive into the finer details.
 In this article, I decided to go for the idea of cooking a whole fish in an air fryer, mainly because all the recipes I saw were only using fish fillets.
-And, frankly, if a whole fish cooks well then it is pretty much a given that every other type of fish will be fine too.
+And, frankly, if a whole fish cooks well, then it is pretty much a given that every other type of fish will be fine too.

 PLEASE NOTE: The aim of this article is to inform the air fryer community about how well you can cook fish in an air fryer.
 It is NOT about creating the sleekest and coolest air fryer recipe on the net!
-Expect to see bad, low lit photographs and such like in this article!
+Expect to see bad, badly lit photographs and such like in this article!

 What fish did you cook in the air fryer?